AstickDutta/E-Commerce-Site/README.md

 - Make sure that cart exist.
 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist
+- cart deleting means array of items is empty, totalItems is 0, totalPrice is 0.
 - __Response format__
   - _**On success**_ - Return HTTP status 204.
 Return a suitable message.
 The response should be a JSON object like [this](#successful-response-structure)
   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)